eerimoq/simba/doc/examples/hello_world.rst

 About
 -----

-This application prints "Hello World" on the standard output (serial port).
+This application prints "Hello world!" on the standard output (serial port).

 Source code